-Many businesses mistakenly believe this means they have some wiggle room in determining how to classify their workers, but this just isn’t the case.
+Many businesses mistakenly believe that they have some freedom in determining how to classify their workers, but this just isn’t the case.
 In fact, misclassifying workers can be costly.
 If you pay a worker who should be an employee as an independent contractor—and have no basis for it—you might be held liable for employment taxes for that worker along with interest and penalties.

 In fact, the correct classification of workers is a huge part of payroll compliance, so you’ll want to take the time necessary to properly classify any worker you plan on hiring before you actually bring them on to your team.

 Luckily, the IRS has a webpage dedicated to this topic to help you determine the difference between an employee and an independent contractor.